ss23324/seed-phrase-generator/README.md

 ## Todo
 1. Search for missing words in a seed phrase.

+## Disclaimer

+This program is for educational purposes only.
+The author is not responsible for any possible actions with any wallets found, using this program.

+## License
+This project is licensed under the [Apache 2.0 License](/LICENSE)

 ## Contacts
 If you have any questions or want to share your find or you found some bug in WalletGen work, feel free to message me!
 My Discord: tonydevbtc.